Mookie Betts Player Props: Dodgers vs. Diamondbacks

-After going 0-for-4 in his last game, Mookie Betts and the Los Angeles Dodgers face the Arizona Diamondbacks (who will hand the ball to Merrill Kelly) at 10:10 PM ET on Friday.
+The Los Angeles Dodgers and Mookie Betts, who went 1-for-3 with a home run and an RBI last time in action, take on Madison Bumgarner and the Arizona Diamondbacks at Dodger Stadium, Saturday at 9:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Diamondbacks.
+In his last game, he notched a home run while going 1-for-3 against the Diamondbacks.

 Mookie Betts Game Info & Props vs. the Diamondbacks